wrapl/rabs/docs/tutorial/tutorial1.rst

 Targets and Dependencies
 ------------------------

-`rabs` predefines the :mini:`DEFAULT` target, but other targets can be created in the :file:`build.rabs` script.
+``rabs`` predefines the :mini:`DEFAULT` target, but other targets can be created in the :file:`build.rabs` script.
 Change :file:`build.rabs` to contain the following:

 .. code-block:: mini
    :linenos:
+   :emphasize-lines: 5, 6

    :< ROOT >: